Exhibits - Current, Past, and Upcoming

 "Christmastide of the Enslaved"

 Historic Rosedale’s exhibit “Christmastide of the Enslaved” enlightens visitors to the realities of those enslaved individuals working on plantations during the holidays.
 Throughout their three-day Christmas respite, which was standard in the South, many enslaved people engaged in festivities that included music, dancing, communal meals, and the receipt of gifts.
 Their holiday jubilation masked a general longing for freedom and prosperity that festered during the rest of their days.
-They might have appeared happy at Christmas, especially in the presence of those who kept them in bondage, but they could hardly forget the daily threats of family separation that abridged their liberty, especially during this time of year when their owner’s debt’s were due.

 "Rosedale: Can You Dig It?

-July and August 2025 – PAST
+PAST – July and August 2025

 Historic Rosedale has absorbed numerous relics and reminders of its past inhabitants.
 Pottery, horseshoes, broken china, and even the coal and charcoal from past fires have all been found scattered throughout the site’s 9 acres.